krzysztofkarolak/ai-image-cropper/README.md

-# Image Cropper Sync App
+# Image Cropper App

-A Python app for retrieving images from Google Photos, cropping them using the Cloudinary AI service, and syncing them with a Google Cloud Storage bucket.
+A Python app for retrieving images from Samba server, cropping them using the Cloudinary AI service, and syncing them with a Google Cloud Storage bucket.
 This application is intended to run as a Kubernetes job or a standalone cronjob.

 ## Features

-- Retrieve images from Google Photos.
+- Retrieve images from Samba Share.
 - Crop images using the Cloudinary AI service.
 - Sync cropped images with a Google Cloud Storage bucket.
 - Deployable as a Kubernetes job or a standalone cronjob.